SunTT-DOC/PremPS/Datasets/S2648/README.md

 Method: Experimental methods for resolving protein structures including X-ray, NMR or Cryo-EM.

-Aggregate state: Multimeric state of a protein structure.
+Aggregate state: Multimeric state of a protein structure including monomer ("mo"), homomer ("ho") and heteromer ("he").

 Weight: The molecular weight of a protein structure.